Header Background

 Remember, if content strategy is new in your business, stakeholders might still need convincing that it’s worth investing in long-term.
 Do that by rolling up your data to understand what your overarching monthly goals should be.

-Next, determine how many times you’ll publish your improved content every month.
+Next, determine how many times you’ll publish your improved content every month, turning out consistent content that boosts results.

 The spreadsheet in your content strategy template has formulas built into it, so you don’t have to figure it out yourself.